DWI / DUI Defense

 0.15 BAC or more = Penalties Double!
 Up to 1 year jail + $4,000 fine, court costs, another DL suspension for 6 months, and $2,000/year DPS surcharges

 2nd Offense accusation = Up to 1 year jail + $4,000 fine, court costs, another DL suspension that may be up to 2 years, and $1,500/year or more in DPS surcharges

 3rd Offense accusation = between 2 to 10 years in prison and up to a $10,000 fine, and $1,500/year or more in DPS surcharges

 Even if you get probation, a first DWI conviction will be on your record forever and set you up for a 2nd or 3rd DWI accusation later in life.
 The Court is not allowed to give you deferred adjudication - so a DWI accusation could result in a final conviction.
 Not to mention - you will still have surcharges, fines, probation fees, required classes, curfews, drug/alcohol tests, probation meetings, travel restrictions, and damage to your reputation.

-Shannon Flanigan has over 20 years of experience with DWI cases.
+Shannon Flanigan has over 20 years of DWI attorney experience.
 Let us keep this accusation from ruining your reputation, costing you thousands of dollars, and restricting your liberty for years to come!

 Court hearings come next.

 An ALR hearing judge and prosecutor will not negotiate or allow you to keep your DL based on your circumstances.
 You must win that hearing to keep your DL.